lfuentes1/education-ai/README.md

 - Manual annotations and grading (although necessary at first) do not scale due to the time and effort it takes to get a sufficient amount of LLM responses reviewed.
 Part of the measure phase also involves implementing automated evaluators for LLM responses, known as **AI Evals.**  There are many kinds of AI Evals, each with its ideal use case.
 Describing the different types is better suited for a blog post; instead, I will call out the high-level plan as it relates to some of the education chatbot's failure modes.
 	- **Failure Mode:  Standard Alignment Errors**
-		- *Reference-based, code-based* evaluator to retrieve the learning objective and provide the context to the LLM.
+		- *Reference-based, code-based* evaluator to look up the learning objective and provide the context to the LLM.
 Upon the LLM response, compare the objective returned to the ground truth.
 Finally, use a *reference-free, code-based* evaluator to verify that the lesson plan contents align with the learning objective.
 Grade the entire trace as pass or fail.
 	- **Failure Mode:  Completeness.**
 		- *Reference-free, code-based* evaluator to check that the LLM output has all the required elements based on the teacher query.
 Grade the entire trace as pass or fail.
  	- **Failure Mode:  Special Considerations Misuse.**